KatyCodes/PHP-restaurants/README.md

 ## Description

 This is a dynamic site that takes user input and generates lists of restaurants and organizes them based on their cuisine using MySQL.
 Add a cuisine, then a list of restaurants that correspond.
+Users can click on a cuisine and view all of the restaurants that have that particular cuisine, or simply search the cuisine.
+The website also allows users to add restaurants, rate them, update, and delete them(or the entire cuisine).
+The website demonstrates the use of PHP MySQL databases in Silex and Twig (with a one-to-many relationship).

 <img src='web/screenshot.png' alt='image of the site'>